Financial Aid FAQs

 The tax numbers on the FAFSA no longer depict my family’s financial situation.
 How can I change them?

-Utilize the Request for a Special Circumstance Consideration to inform the Financial Aid Office immediately and provide details about your situation along with any pertinent documentation.
+Utilize the Request for a Special Circumstance Consideration to inform the Financial Aid Office and provide details about your situation along with any pertinent documentation.
 We may be able to recalculate your financial aid eligibility.
 If so, we may send you additional paperwork to complete.

 Why didn’t the total amount of loans I accepted pay towards my charges?